GoogleCloudPlatform/samples-style-guide/content/en/_index.md

     var dlp = DlpServiceClient.Create();
     // Use the client to send the API request. var response = dlp.ListInfoTypes(
-        // Construct the request to be sent by the client new ListInfoTypesRequest
+        // Construct the request to be sent by the client. new ListInfoTypesRequest
         {
             LanguageCode = languageCode,